ItysCrafted/3kh0-assets/README.md

 ### also, credit to ([WhoIsEV](https://github.com/WhoIsEv/relivedassets)), because the original 3kh0 assets was deleted, but his repo exists, thank you 💖

 **All credits goes to [@3kh0](https://github.com/3kh0)!
-He has made the 3kh0 Assets and I just uploaded them to this repo for my website, [Jordansmathwork](https://github.com/GalacticNetwork/jordansmathwork-v5) and [Astro.](https://github.com/GalacticNetwork/astro-static)
+He has made the 3kh0 Assets and I just uploaded them to this repo for my website, [Jordansmathwork](https://github.com/GalacticNetwork/jordansmathwork-v6).
 Please check out 3kh0's profile!
 He has amazing stuff there and is one of my favorites for making this BEAUTIFUL website. ♥**

 3kh0 Assets Stats: